orbitingotter/ShrinkingPlanet-Unity/README.md

  **Chord Progression** - ii V I vi in the E♭ major key - extremely common progression in jazz which looks like - Fmin7, B♭7, E♭maj7, Cmin7

  This sounds boring, so after adding extensions, it becomes - Fmin9, B♭11sus2 - B♭13, E♭maj9, Cmin7.
 I learned this on guitar and then converted the notes to midi for piano and other instruments.

-Here's a [video](https://www.youtube.com/watch?v=57HErJ8H3_k) of what the first iteration sounded like on guitar.
+ Here's a **[video](https://www.youtube.com/watch?v=1GcfIeMmhwA)** of what the first iteration/idea sounded like on guitar.

  Added percussions, foley sounds & atmosphere, synth pads, bass etc.